 We’re also working to restore some of our rarest open habitats – including lowland raised bog and blanket bogs.
 We carry out conservation management of wildflower meadows and coastal sand dunes.

 In some places, we’ve even introduced conservation grazing to enhance biodiversity.
 Grazing is needed to preserve grasslands as early stage successional habitats, supporting many different species of plants and insects.

 Sometimes, grass-eating animals can be of huge benefit to the success of habitat improvement programmes.

 In an effort to reverse the loss of wildflower meadows, each county in Britain was asked to identify one locally.
-We're priveleged to manage two!
+We're privileged to manage two!